wateraccounting/wapor4awp/README.md

 〖tA〗_wp=  (A_(wp,t)-A_(wp,t-1))/A_(wp,t-1) *100  #start to base year (2015)				(8)

+## Google Colab Notebooks
+To determine a country's Awp, the process involves three distinct modules.
+Each module is implemented through a Colab notebook containing specific scripts.
+Module 0 focuses on acquiring WaPOR data related to actual evapotranspiration (AETI), precipitation (PCP), land cover map (LCC), and gross biomass water productivity (GBWP).
+This data serves as the foundational information for subsequent calculations.
+Module 1 handles the pre-processing of the acquired data to ensure uniform spatial resolution.
+Additionally, this module involves the computation of PE and ET blue.
+Finally, in Module 2, involves calculating the volume of ET blue and Awp for multiple years.
+This final computation allows us to determine the country's Awp over the specified time frame.

 ## Acknowledgements
 This dashboard was developed in the context of the “Monitoring land and water productivity by Remote Sensing (WaPOR phase 2) project” funded by the Ministry of Foreign Affairs of the Netherlands.